Suffering a serious blow to the head in an accident that causes traumatic brain injury (TBI) can lead to a lengthy recovery process.

 Hospitalization for Brain Injuries

 A patient with severe TBI may be admitted to a hospital’s intensive care unit (ICU).
 The patient may be unconscious or in a coma.
 A variety of medical equipment may be immediately put to use in order to stabilize and care for the TBI patient, including:

 - Ventilator (or respirator) to help with breathing

 - Nasogastric tube (NG tube) to deliver medication and nutrients directly to the patient’s stomach

 - Pulse oximeter to measure the amount of oxygen in the bloodstream

 - Foley catheter to collect and monitor urine output.

 Depending on the type of injury suffered, a TBI patient may require emergency surgery.
-Often, a procedure is performed to remove hematomas, which is clotted blood that forms from bleeding outside or within the brain.
+Often, a procedure is performed to remove hematomas, which are blood clots that form from bleeding outside or within the brain.
 Surgery may also be needed to: